Who are our members?

 If I join the Club will I be expected to lead walks?

-No, you will not be automatically expected to lead walks, but if you do, in time, wish to lead a walk we would be very supportive as it broadens your experience of walking in the countryside.
+No, you will not be automatically expected to lead walks, but if you do, in time, wish to lead a walk we would be very supportive as it broadens your experience of walking in the countryside and spreads the load of leading walks across more members.
 We can offer you ideas for walks and pair you with a more experienced work leader on the walk you choose.
 Leading walks does take up a certain amount of time in establishing a route, walking it at least once to check out both the route and the lunch venue and then leading the group on the day.
-It is good to spread that work load across the Club membership and we are fortunate that many of our members are experienced and enthusiastic walk leaders.
+It is good to spread that workload across the Club membership and we are fortunate that many of our members are now experienced and enthusiastic walk leaders.

 I might not come on more than a few walks per year.
 Does this matter?